cenkozk/FlyFiles/README.md

 ## Future Improvements

-I have some exciting ideas for future upgrades that I hope to implement:
+We have some exciting ideas for future upgrades that we hope to implement:

 - **ID system.** An ID system will allow users to share files with each other easily across different networks.
 - **Rooms for multiple people.** Users will be able to share files with an entire room, making it easier to collaborate on projects.
-- **Improved security measures.** I are constantly working to improve the security of FlyFiles to ensure that your files are safe during transfer.
+- **Improved security measures.** We are constantly working to improve the security of FlyFiles to ensure that your files are safe during transfer.
-- **Enhanced UI design.** I are always looking for ways to improve the user experience of FlyFiles to make it even easier to use.
+- **Enhanced UI design.** We are always looking for ways to improve the user experience of FlyFiles to make it even easier to use.

 Thank you for considering FlyFiles for your file sharing needs.
-I hope you enjoy using the app! 🚀
+We hope you enjoy using the app! 🚀